 You graduate your marketing course at uni, start working in the industry and all of a sudden you get hit with a huge part of digital marketing that you know little to nothing about – SEO.
-Despite the years you dedicated to the vicious cycle of groan-worthy group assignments and coffee-induced long nights of working on essays that you started the night before they were due, you still weren’t prepared to be working with SEO.
+Despite the years you dedicated to the vicious cycle of groan-worthy group assignments and coffee-induced long nights of working on essays that you started the night before they were due, you still weren’t prepared to encounter SEO.
 So why are Australian Universities not teaching SEO – which mind you is one of the most important features to take into consideration when creating content or embarking on a digital marketing campaign?

 Australian universities with SEO courses

 Whilst we can probably all understand that there is a knowledge gap among students when it comes to SEO.
-I wanted to know exactly how many universities in Australia are teaching SEO, so I made a list of all the universities in Australia offering SEO even if it was simply taught within an overarching digital marketing paradigm rather than a subject in itself.
+I wanted to know exactly how many universities in Australia take SEO as a taught subject, so I made a list of all the universities in Australia offering SEO even if it was simply taught within an overarching digital marketing paradigm rather than a subject in itself.
 I went on each of their respective websites to do a little bit of research.
 On every site, I searched both ‘Search Engine Optimisation’ and ‘SEO’ to identify courses covering it as subject matter.
 Of the 41 Australian universities that were searched, only 14 were found to be currently provide teaching on SEO.
 What I found was not surprising, in that less than half of Australian universities teach specific material around the SEO phenomenon.
 Additionally, it does not come as a shock that basically every course that involved SEO in its teaching did not have it in its name; the most common courses to cover it had ‘Digital Marketing’ or ‘Digital Media’ in their titles.
 So, one can assume that SEO as a subject in these cases forms part of a broader course, rather than a course itself.

 Having a look at the university courses that did involve SEO, I saw this very notion for the most part was all too common: SEO was just a small part of a course that focused on something a little more broad, such as a Bachelor or Master’s degree, or even a tech elective of some sort.
 The most seemingly in-depth course that I stumbled across was a short course run by the University of Sydney, ‘Web Writing with SEO’.
 Good on you for kind consideration towards SEO, USYD.
 Also, a great, big shout out to the other Australian Universities who also teach SEO.